OpenKneeboard/OpenKneeboard/README.md

 ## License

-OpenKneeboard is licensed under the GNU General Public License, version 2.
+OpenKneeboard is licensed under the [GNU General Public License, version 2](gpl-2.0.txt), with an exception to permit certain additional dependencies.
+For details, see [LICENSE](LICENSE).

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 This project uses several third-party libraries, which are used and distributed under their own license terms.